 Will postponing my care affect my ability to have a child?

-There is no evidence that delaying treatment for a month or two will ultimately affect your ability to have a child, even if you have concerns about advanced age or diminished ovarian reserve.
-The American Society for Reproductive Medicine Recommendations will be continuously reviewed and updated no more than biweekly.
-We are aware that many people do have concerns about waiting longer than two months.
-The current recommendations are through April 13, 2020, and will be reviewed and updated thereafter.
+There is no evidence that delaying treatment for a month or two will ultimately affect your ability to have a child, unless you have concerns about advanced age or diminished ovarian reserve.

 Can Bay IVF prevent me from getting infected by screening patients and staff?

-As anyone who has undergone fertility treatment or has prepared to begin fertility treatment knows, multiple clinic visits and procedures are required.
+As you know, several clinic visits and procedures are required for IVF treatment.
 Unfortunately, even though we screen our patients and staff to lower the risk of Coronavirus exposure, there is no way to guarantee the prevention of exposure.
 People who have the Coronavirus are contagious days before they develop any symptoms.
-The virus can be in the air that they breathe out and the air you breathe in.
+The virus can be in the air that they breathe out and the air we breathe in.

 Is there a risk that my cycle could be canceled if I proceed with treatment now?

-Since the current “Shelter-in-Place” requirements exempt medical office visits, if you have already started your fertility treatment cycle at Bay IVF, we intend to complete it.
-However, we could be forced to cancel your treatment by their city or state regulations.
+We could be forced to cancel your treatment by the city, county, or state regulations.
 Furthermore, our staff, if exposed to the Coronavirus, may not be able to come to work.
 It is possible that even if you begin to invest time and effort into fertility treatment now, it could be canceled due to governmental restrictions or lack of available staff.

 Are my frozen embryos, eggs, or sperm safe?